 Reading

-BJU Economics, Ch.
-2 Topics Factors of Production Supply and Demand Production Possibilities curve Using Excel in budgeting Begin discussing U.S. Budget Personal finance: Consumer protections Labs "World Oil Supremacy" - a classroom experiment on cartels and human behavior "Risk and Reward Game" - a classroom simulation in stock & bond portfolio allocation Below: If consumers were persuaded by Chick-fil-A to eat more chicken and less beef, would the cattle population increase or decrease?
-Be careful, the answer might not be obvious...
+Ch.
+2 Topics Production Possibilities Curve Begin discussing U.S. Budget Labs "World Oil Supremacy" - a classroom experiment on cartels and human behavior "Investment Game" - a classroom simulation in stock & bond portfolio allocation ![]()

 Ch.
 2 Review Questions